 Arthritis affects nearly 40 million people in the United States, causing chronic pain and limiting their range of motion.
 When other treatments for arthritis pain haven’t worked for you, the pain management experts at Commonwealth Pain & Spine offer other options.
 At their Kentucky and Indiana offices, the board-certified physicians provide in-office intra-articular injections specifically for arthritis-related pain.
 Treatments can address pain and inflammation in any joint of your body, including your knees, hip, and shoulder.
 Find out if intra-articular injections are right for you by calling the office nearest you.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 Arthritis is a condition that causes inflammation in your joints.
 Of the over 100 types of arthritis, the two most common types that cause chronic pain and restricted mobility are osteoarthritis and rheumatoid arthritis.